Probe method and a Carleman function: Needle sequence for Helmholtz equation and Vekua transform

 {\bf Remark 5.4.} Fix $\alpha\in\,]0,\,1[$.
-As a corollary of the proof of Theorem 5.1 we see that: the function
+As a corollary of the proof of Theorem 5.1 we see that the function

-with a large parameter $\tau$ is a Carleman function (for the Helmholtz equation) for a special domain whose boundary consists of a part of the conic surface and a smooth surface lying inside the cone of axis direction $\vartheta_1\times\vartheta_2$ and aperture angle $\pi\alpha$.
+with a large parameter $\tau$ is a Carleman function (for the Helmholtz equation) for a special domain $\Omega$ whose boundary consists of a part of the conic surface and a smooth surface $\Gamma$ lying inside the cone of axis direction $\vartheta_1\times\vartheta_2$ and aperture angle $\pi\alpha$.
+See Figure \ref{fig2} for an illustration of $\Omega$.
 This is an extension of a result in \cite{YM} to the Helmholtz equation and new.

 As pointed out in the beginning of this section Theorem 4.1 for $\lambda>0$ does not give this result.

 {\bf Remark 5.5.} For a recent application of the Vekua transform to a boundary value problem for the Helmholtz equation see \cite{CD}.
-In \cite{IH} we applied the idea of the Vekua transform to the construction of the Herglotz wave function that approximates in a disc a complex exponential solution of the Helmholtz equation.
+In \cite{IH}, we applied the idea of the Vekua transform to the construction of the Herglotz wave function that approximates in a disc a complex exponential solution of the Helmholtz equation.
 This is an application to inverse obstacle scattering problems in two dimensions.